 Mahler had actually made New York his main base of operations in the years leading up to his death, enjoying success conducting at the Metropolitan Opera house and with the New York Philharmonic orchestra.

-US doctors could do little for Mahler’s chronic heart problems, though.
-His condition worsened in early 1911 and he decided to return to Vienna, where he’d lived for around ten years prior to his move to New York.
+US doctors could do little for the composer’s chronic heart problems, though.
+Mahler’s condition worsened in early 1911, and he decided to return to Vienna, where he’d lived for around ten years prior to his move to New York.

 Arriving at a private sanitorium on May 12th, Mahler died of endocarditis just a few days later on May 18th.